Hoangcamtu/mpdocs/docs/abandoned-cart-email/index.md

 * Here will show statistics about Abandoned Cart Checkout
 * Display statistics on checkout cart and abandoned cart grid about quantity, rate (%), total revenue ($)
-* Display statistics tables about abandoned cart after send email (ACE):
+* Display statistics tables about abandoned cart after sending email (ACE):
 * Statistics the number of abandoned cart after sending abandoned cart email
   * Number of emails sent
   * The amount can be saved after sending an email